Benefits of Sunlight: What have you heard about the sunlight? Is it harmful? It causes cancer. Or sunlight is having harmful ultra-violet radiation.

 If so, show us love by sharing it with your friends and loved ones.
 Together we can make the world a better place one blog at a time.

-If you are aware of any other benefits of sunlight or have ideas on how to get more sunlight for our better health.
+If you have any benefits of sunlight or have ideas on how to get more sunlight for our better health.
 Help us and other parents by leaving your comments below.